Shankill Road: Glencairn

 Glencairn is an area based around the Ballygomartin Road, which runs off the Woodvale Road, as well the Forthriver Road.
 It is bordered by the Crumlin Road.
 As well as a large housing estate the area also includes Glencairn Park, a large woodland area at the bottom of Divis Mountain.
 Previously the estate of the Cunningham family the area was open to the public in 1962.
 The park features Fernhill House, the ancestral family home, which was not only used by Edward Carson to drill his Ulster Volunteers but was also the setting for the announcement of the Combined Loyalist Military Command (CLMC) ceasefire on 13 October 1994.
 It subsequently became a museum but closed down in late 2010-early 2011.
 A further area of housing, known as the Lyndhurst area after a number of local streets, lies to the west of Glencairn Park (with the Glencairn estate to the east of the woodland area).
 The Ballygomartin Road extends as far as the Upper Whiterock Road although after Springmartin the area is mainly countryside.

 The estate was the scene of the killings of two prominent loyalists.
 In 1982 Lenny Murphy was shot and killed by the Provisional IRA close to his girlfriend's house on the estate.
-In 2001 William Stobie was killed by members of the UDA, a group to which Stobie had formerly belonged, after intimating that he would testify at a public inquiry into the death of Pat Finucane.
-Stobie's killing, which occurred near his home on Forthriver Road, was publicly claimed by the Red Hand Defenders, a cover name used by various loyalist groups on ceasefire.
+In 2001 William Stobie was killed on Forthriver Road by members of the UDA, a group to which Stobie had formerly belonged, after intimating that he would testify at a public inquiry into the death of Pat Finucane.

 Highfield

 Highfield is a housing estate situated around the West Circular and Springmartin Roads, both of which run off the Ballygomartin Road.
-Highfield comes close to the nationalist Springfield Road and there is limited access between the two areas through West Circular and Springmartin.
+Highfield comes close to the nationalist Springfield Road and there is access between the two areas through West Circular and Springmartin.
 Due to its location parts of the area are sometimes known as the Springmartin estate.
 Highfield is seen as an enclave and has been the scene of sectarian tension.
 As a consequence the Springmartin Road is home to an 18 ft peace line that runs for the length of the road from the junction with the Springfield Road until near that with the Ballygomartin Road.
 In May 1972 the area was the scene of a two-day gun battle between republican and loyalist paramilitaries and the British Army.
 The peace line ensured that such open conflict was not repeated later in the Troubles.